iharuspex/languages/README.md

 1. Maybe some code in `clean.sh` (All temporary/build files should be cleaned.)
 1. Maybe some entries in `.gitignore` (All build files, and temporary toolchain files should be added here.)

-The `main` function of the program provided should take two arguments:
+The `main` function of the program provided should take three arguments:

 1. The run time in milliseconds
+1. The warmup time in milliseconds
 1. The input to the function
    - There is only one input argument, unlike before.
 How this input argument should be interpreted depends on the benchmark.
 For **levenshtein** it is a file path, to the file containing the words to use for the test.

 As noted before the program should run the function-under-benchmark as many times as it can, following the example of the reference implementations mentioned above.
-The program is allowed to use an equal amount of time as the run time for warmup, so that any JIT compilers will have had some chance to optimize.
+The program is allowed to run warmup runs before the actual benchmark run.
+E.g. so that a JIT compiler will have had some chance to optimize.
+It should then pass the warmup time to its benchmark runner.

 The program should output a csv row with: